-- enterprises apply through a credit institution (bank). - securities and documents usually include: loan application; the last annual report if not submitted to the Commercial Register, the balance sheet and an income statement (not older than 12 months).
+- Enterprises apply through a credit institution (bank). - Enterprises apply through a credit institution (bank). - Securities and documents usually include: loan application; the last annual report if not submitted to the Commercial Register, the balance sheet and an income statement (not older than 12 months).